UW-HARVEST/c-rust-program-pairs/README.md

 ### Running with Docker

-You may wish to use Docker if you are facing system compatibility issues.
+You may wish to run the program with [Docker](https://docs.docker.com/get-started/get-docker/) if you are facing system compatibility issues.

 First, build the container: